© Eva Blue

 Montréal sights and sounds

-With city views, leafy forest paths and fresh air, a visit to Mount Royal is a must – look out on the city from the Kondiaronk Belvedere and the Mount Royal Chalet, and walk a little further for a closer look at the mountain's illuminated cross.
-Follow the beautiful Promenade Fleuve-Montagne path, from the mountain into downtown and down to the St. Lawrence River, featuring monuments, art installations and more along the way.
+With city views, leafy forest paths and fresh air, a visit to Mount Royal is a must – look out on the city from the Kondiaronk Belvedere and the Mount Royal Chalet, and walk a little further for a closer look at the Mountain's illuminated cross.
+From the foot of the Mountain, follow the beautiful Promenade Fleuve-Montagne path into downtown and all the way to the St. Lawrence River, featuring monuments, art installations and more along the way.

-Explore more of Montréal's parks and green spaces, including beautiful Parc La Fontaine in the Plateau and Parc Jean-Drapeau on Île Sainte-Hélène, where you'll also find the Stewart Museum, free for kids 12 and under.
-Peace and quiet also awaits in Montréal's many churches and sacred sites, from Old Montréal and downtown churches to Saint Joseph’s Oratory of Mount Royal in Côte-des-Neiges.
-Discover some of Montréal's liveliest neighbourhoods through live music, activities, food and drink throughout September and into October at ephemeral open-air market spaces Jardins Gamelin near the Village, the Old Port's Marché des Éclusiers and Les Jardineries on the Esplanade of the Olympic Park.
-Montréal’s public markets, including Jean-Talon Market and Atwater Market, always make for colourful browsing – if the weather's agreeable, pick up something seasonal to eat and go for a picnic in the park.
-Get there and everywhere on transit, by foot or by bike – check out our guide to bike paths, bicycle rentals, BIXI and all things biking in Montréal.
+Explore more of Montréal's parks and green spaces, including beautiful Parc La Fontaine in the Plateau, expansive Parc Jean-Drapeau on Île Sainte-Hélène, Frédéric-Back Park in Saint-Michel, and other green spaces in Montréal's liveliest neighbourhoods.
+Peace and quiet also awaits in Montréal's many churches and sacred sites, from Old Montréal and downtown churches to Saint Joseph’s Oratory in Côte-des-Neiges.
+Discover more of the city with the free My Official Montréal City Guide, a travel app that lets you experience the city like a Montrealer.

+Ephemeral open-air market spaces Jardins Gamelin in the Village and the Old Port's Marché des Éclusiers feature live music, activities, food and drink throughout September and into October, while Montréal’s public markets, including Jean Talon Market and Atwater Market, always make for colourful browsing – if the weather's agreeable, pick up something seasonal to eat and go for a picnic in the park.
+Get there and everywhere on transit, by foot or by bike – check out our guide to bike paths, bicycle Rentals, Bixi and all things biking in Montréal.